RadeonOpenCompute/ROCm_Documentation/Programming_Guides/Programming-Guides.rst

 OpenCL™: Open Compute Language
 ################################
-What is OpenCL?
+What is OpenCL ?
 It’s a framework for developing programs that can execute across a wide variety of heterogeneous platforms.
 AMD, Intel and Nvidia GPUs support version 1.2 of the specification, as do x86 CPUs and other devices (including FPGAs and DSPs).
 OpenCL provides a C run-time API and C99-based kernel language.

 When to Use OpenCL